vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - Each team’s reward metric should be the average metric of the top `n_top_performers` % of team members, e.g. for a team of 100 parties with `n_top_performers=0.1`, the 10 members with the highest metric (<a name="0056-REWA-106" href="#0056-REWA-106">0056-REWA-106</a>).
 - If a team member has a non-zero reward metric, they should receive a share of the rewards proportional to their individual payout multipliers (<a name="0056-REWA-107" href="#0056-REWA-107">0056-REWA-107</a>).
 - If a team member has a zero reward metric, they should receive no share of the rewards allocated to the team (<a name="0056-REWA-108" href="#0056-REWA-108">0056-REWA-108</a>).

+## Interim Reward Information

+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is maker fees paid, a parties reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-116" href="#0056-REWA-116">0056-REWA-116</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is maker fees received, a parties reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-117" href="#0056-REWA-117">0056-REWA-117</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is liquidity fees received, a parties reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-118" href="#0056-REWA-118">0056-REWA-118</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is market creation, a parties reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-119" href="#0056-REWA-119">0056-REWA-119</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is average position, a parties reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-120" href="#0056-REWA-120">0056-REWA-120</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is relative returns, a parties reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-121" href="#0056-REWA-121">0056-REWA-121</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is returns volatility, a parties reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-122" href="#0056-REWA-122">0056-REWA-122</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is validator ranking, a parties reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-123" href="#0056-REWA-123">0056-REWA-123</a>).

+- Given a recurring transfer where the entity scope is teams and the dispatch metric is maker fees paid, a teams reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-124" href="#0056-REWA-124">0056-REWA-124</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is maker fees received, a teams reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-125" href="#0056-REWA-125">0056-REWA-125</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is liquidity fees received, a teams reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-126" href="#0056-REWA-126">0056-REWA-126</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is market creation, a teams reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-127" href="#0056-REWA-127">0056-REWA-127</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is average position, a teams reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-128" href="#0056-REWA-128">0056-REWA-128</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is relative returns, a teams reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-129" href="#0056-REWA-129">0056-REWA-129</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is returns volatility, a teams reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-130" href="#0056-REWA-130">0056-REWA-130</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is validator ranking, a teams reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-131" href="#0056-REWA-131">0056-REWA-131</a>).